Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

 Not much effort was required to distract and toss things into the cart piling our winter jackets on top when they were three, but now that they’re older, those days are gone, baby.
 My kiddos can sniff out deception an aisle away.

 3. Simplify decorative expectations.

-A tree that isn’t as full and groomed as our a department store and certainly not pre-lit.
+A tree that isn’t as full and groomed as our department store and certainly not pre-lit.
 But I’m just thrilled to cut a fresh tree from our new property where Christmas trees will be available for years.
-Not a one of them look like they’re hearty enough to withstand a few lines of lights.
+Not one of them looks like they’re hearty enough to withstand a few lines of lights.
 It’s okay, I hate that job anyway.

 4. Don’t attempt to conquer your Pinterest boards.

 Allow Pinterest to amuse you.
 Think of it as a free magazine subscription where you get to choose the articles.
 There will always be more crafts than time.
 If I don’t think I have to cook everything in my Chatelaine magazine, then I also don’t have to complete everything on my Pinterest boards.